FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 - &lt;CACertificate>CA\_for\_RA.der&lt;/CACertificate>
 - &lt;UserCertificate>USER\_for\_RA.p12&lt;/UserCertificate>

-You need these values when you configure the Master Agent in the {{< TransferCFT/componentlongname  >}} configuration, where the user certificate that you use must be signed by `CA_for_RA`.
+You need these values when you configure the Master Agent in the Transfer CFT{{< TransferCFT/componentlongname  >}} configuration, where the user certificate that you use must be signed by CA\_for\_RA.
 You should use the same CA and USER certificate as for the Master Agent.

-## Configure the Router Agents in {{< TransferCFT/componentlongname  >}}
+## Configure the Router Agents in Transfer CFT{{< TransferCFT/componentlongname  >}}

-After completing installation, configure the Router Agents in the {{< TransferCFT/componentlongname  >}} configuration.
+After completing installation, configure the Router Agents in the Transfer CFT{{< TransferCFT/componentlongname  >}} configuration.

-1. Set the value for the number of Router Agents using the `secure_relay.ra` parameter. {{< TransferCFT/componentlongname >}} generates a set of `secure_relay.ra.n.*` parameters, where the number, *n*, corresponds to the number of Router Agents you defined in this parameter.
+1. Set the value for the number of Router Agents using the `secure_relay.ra` parameter.
+Transfer CFT{{< TransferCFT/componentlongname >}} generates a set of `secure_relay.ra.n.*` parameters, where the number, *n*, corresponds to the number of Router Agents you defined in this parameter.
 1. You can use the default values for most fields, but you must customize the` secure_relay.ra.0.dmz` parameter.
 This value must be unique; for example, you can increment the DMZ0 value by one for each Router Agent so that the  second Router Agent has the value` secure_relay.ra.0.dmz = DMZ1`.
-1. Configure the host address for each Secure Relay host using `secure_relay.ra.0.host`.
+1. Configure the host address for each Secure Relay host using secure\_relay.ra.0.host.

-**Example of two Router Agent definitions**
+****Example of two Router Agent definitions****

 ```
 secure_relay.ra = 2